 I actually see many similarities with the martial arts.
 It is not simply the need for problem-solving, which is one side of the martial arts (and of my work as a martial arts translator) that I really enjoy, but also the recognition that logic on its own is not enough to give it life and turn it into something of beauty, an art; the striving for perfection despite knowing that perfection could only come through divine inspiration (and that conscious striving actually blocks out such inspiration); the ability to keep playing without any need to reach some specific objective; the need to internalize moves to be able to use them, and the need to bypass conscious thought to be able to do so quickly; the contradictions and confusion and connections and conundrums and controlled chaos.

 When I first created this page (circa 1990? the bits in italics etc. are post-millennial edits) there were very few cubic links on the Web (fewer than 3000 websites in total in 1994 - and the first proper search engines were yet to appear), but now Google shows over 8 million.
 Most are rather boring, though - shops, lists and videos of records, 32,000+ descriptions of the Fridrich method...
 Although it's old, the List of Rubik's Cube Resources might have a few of interest, and RedKB's "unboxing" videos can be entertaining.
 Cyotheking also has some more up-to-date links, and sets of algorithms.
-In 2016 I discovered a mailing list for those into 4-dimensional cubes and the like, using software like Magic Tile - interesting and challenging, although rather skewed towards mathematicians.
+From 2016 onwards I've discovered a lots of information on 4-dimensional cubes, 5-dimensional cubes and the like, using software like Magic Tile - interesting and challenging, although rather skewed towards mathematicians.

 This page produced by Ben Jones.
 All rights reserved.